open-eid/open-eid.github.io/apache/index.md

     the actual address of the website[^3].
 The names must also be resolvable in name services.

+Generate a separate private key for every independent TLS server.
+Do not copy one key between servers merely because a wildcard or multi-SAN certificate could cover all their names.
+Keeping keys separate limits the impact of a server or key compromise.

+For production deployments, use a hardware security module (HSM) or an equivalent non-exportable hardware-backed key store where supported.
+Generate the key inside the device and keep it non-exportable.
+Confirm that the HSM, OpenSSL integration, and certificate issuer support the selected ECDSA P-384 key before deployment.
+The file-based key in this example is not an HSM setup.

 The contents of the CSR can be viewed by running

 ```bash